Skip to main content

 Explore the Sioux City Art Center

 If you're looking for fine art in Sioux City, the Sioux City Art Center is the place to go!
 The Sioux City Art Center is Siouxland's home for art in a variety of mediums, primarily from modern local and regional artists, as well as pieces from historical masters like Grant Wood and Thomas Hart Benton.
-Here's a super-quick look of the Sioux City Art Center:
+And, it's FREE to visit.
+Here's my full guide to visiting the Sioux City Art Center, especially if you're visiting with kids:

 What is the Sioux City Art Center?